HastingsGreer/blog/JavascriptMandelbrot.md

 [get going, explore the Mandelbrot Set!](https://hastingsgreer.github.io/mandeljs)

 In early 2023, there was a gap in online Mandelbrot Set explorers.
 People had written fast, GPU based Mandelbrot Set renderers such as [munrocket](https://deep-mandelbrot.js.org/), but they only let you click a few times before you reached the bottom and ran into pixels.
 The reason is that WebGL only has 32 bit floats, and this is just not very much precision for Mandelbrot zooming.
 This hurts twice: First, if you naively compute $z_{n + 1} = z_n$ in a shader, the limited bits in the mantissa (that is, the "a" in a floating point number $a \times 2^{b}$) run out very quickly.
-More cruelly, if you use [perturbative approximation](http://www.science.eclipse.co.uk/sft_maths.pdf)
+More cruelly, if you use [perturbation theory](http://www.science.eclipse.co.uk/sft_maths.pdf)
 (which I will get to shortly), the limited bits in the exponent get you.
 This second constraint is only noticable after you have done a great deal of work writing a complicated WebGL shader, computed a reference orbit using an arbitrary precision library, and then passed that reference to the shader as a texture, and I suspect that when people get this far and find that they can't zoom in much farther, they have historically given up.

 ## Julia Morphing